 Any other interior items and considerations to help you minimize maintenance inside your home?

 There is.
 We’d recommend considering a compact florescent light or LED bulb in many of your home’s lighting fixtures.
-They will last much longer than incandescent light bulbs, and when many of these homes have high ceilings which might require climbing a ladder to replace a bulb, it’s obviously something to think about.
+They will last much longer than incandescent light bulbs.
+Many of these homes have high ceilings which might require climbing a ladder to replace a bulb.
+This is a hassle, so bulb lifespan is something to think about.

 Finally, do you have any recommendations for “green” products to choose for inside the home to reduce VOCs in regard to paint, finishes, or other items?

 Choosing to use a “green” product is really part of a larger discussion and consideration when building a home.
 While those items can be good for the environment and your health, make sure you do your homework.
 They may or may not help with maintenance so you’ll need to balance that factor with all of the other considerations such as cost, durability, aesthetics, etc. As with anything else that becomes trendy, there are a lot of companies jumping on the band wagon so be certain to follow through on your due diligence and make sure the product lives up to the promises offered.
-At the end of the day, the biggest thing you can do to help the environment is to make sure that you keep your systems in good running order through periodic and routine maintenance, so that they last as long as they possibly can.
+At the end of the day, the biggest thing you can do to help the environment is to make sure that you keep your systems in good running order through periodic and routine maintenance.